 The Translational and Comparative Affective Science Team’s primary research goal is to understand the biological and evolutionary mechanisms that generate individual variation in affect and emotion.

-Our work adopts a “Psychological Constructivist” view that theorizes that discrete emotions like happiness, sadness, anger, and fear, emerge from fundamental psychological ingredients including core affect, language, conceptual knowledge, and attention.
-We study the emergence of these ingredients over phylogeny (evolutionary time) and ontogeny (developmental time).
-Our research program investigates the ingredients of emotion in multiple species (e.g., nonhuman primates, marine mammals, ungulates, humans) from their birth into adulthood using methods ranging drawn from neuroscience, psychology, systems science, and behavioral biology ranging from neuroanatomical studies to experience sampling.
+Our work adopts a “Psychological Constructivist” view that theorizes that discrete emotions like happiness, sadness, anger, and fear, emerge from fundamental psychological and biological ingredients, many of which are present in non-human animals.
+We study the emergence of these ingredients across ontogeny (developmental time) and phylogeny (evolutionary time), with a focus on affect an ongoing neurophysiological state that is characterized by some degree of valence and arousal.
+Our research program investigates the ingredients of emotion in multiple species (e.g., nonhuman primates, marine animals, ungulates, humans) from their birth into adulthood using methods ranging from neuroscience, psychology, systems science, and behavioral biology ranging from neuroanatomical studies to experience sampling.

 We conduct womb-to-tomb affective science, studying the biology of the building blocks of emotion across the lifespan from fetal development into old age.